guefra/sonessus/README.md

 # sonessus

+> Latin: sonus, soni *m* = sound | recessus, recessus *m* = background

-A program in your taskbar, where you can play ambient sounds.
+sonessus is a program in your taskbar, where you can play ambient sounds.